captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 ## Usage

-Kibana has a great Zeek dashboard that pulls out lots of nice data for us to look at for a high-level overview of our network.
+Kibana has a great Zeek dashboard that pulls out lots of nice stats for us to look at for a high-level overview of our network.
 It has a map with GeoIP data, information about top hosts and applications, and more:

 ![Kibana Dashboard](/img/zeek-dashboard.png)